MileHacker Logo

 • Tarjeta Bono Fácil: Card costs €1.50, then load credit for more affordable trips (€0.85-€0.95).
 Tap for each passenger.
 Buy at kiosks, tobacconists.

-• Tips: Take official bus apps or A Mapping service for real-time tracking.
+• Tips: Use official bus apps or Google Maps for real-keeping track of time.
 Always tap your travel card on the reader when boarding.

 Accessible Transport

-Most modern Guaguas Municipales and Global wheelchair users could require the buses with ramps and designated spaces.
+Most modern Guaguas Municipales and Global wheelchair users can take the buses with ramps and designated spaces.

 Hours of Operation